Retire in Guatemala

 What is it like to retire in Guatemala?

 "Life for a retiree in Guatemala and its surroundings can be quite enjoyable.
 There is an active expat community, with many retirees from the United States and Europe living in the area.
 There are plenty of cultural attractions to explore, such as the ancient Mayan ruins, colonial architecture, and vibrant markets.
 There is also plenty of recreation to be had, from hiking in the mountains to exploring the many lakes and rivers.
-For those looking for nightlife, there are plenty of bars and restaurants to choose from, as well as live music and dancing," said one retiree in living in Guatemala.
+For those looking for nightlife, there are plenty of bars and restaurants to choose from, as well as live music and dancing," said one retiree in Guatemala.

 What are the most challenging aspects of retiring in Guatemala?